 Books and Course Materials

 Airlines restrict the amount and weight of luggage that passengers are allowed to bring with them.
 Consult with your airline to determine the limits for your flights and what fees will be charged for baggage.
 Pack sensibly and lightly.
 In addition to essential items (clothing, toiletries, etc.), it is important to remember the following:

 Students who regularly take prescription medication should bring an adequate supply, in its original packaging, with them to Madrid.
 Spanish regulations do not allow shipment of medications from the United States to Spain.

 - During the program, students visit several Spanish government facilities.
 Professional, business attire is appropriate.

 - Students wishing to use the dormitory’s swimming pool will need to bring a cover-up to wear to and from the pool area.

 Converters, Adapters, and Electronics

 If you plan to bring anything with you that requires the use of an outlet, you will have to purchase a converter.
-If you plan to bring any electronic devices such as a laptop, hair dryer, digital camera, electric razor, etc., be sure that it has dual voltage or you’ll need to bring an adaptor with you.
+If you plan to bring any electronic devices such as a laptop, hair dryer, digital camera, electric razor, etc., be sure that it has dual voltage or you’ll need to bring an adapter with you.
 Check the label on your electronics before you leave, adapters can be expensive and difficult to find in Spain.